Market Updates

 Why local timing matters

 Programs tied to public funding can move in waves.
 Guidelines can tighten.
 Demand can outrun expectations.
-Administrative timelines can also be slower than a standard market-rate mortgage process.
+Administrative timelines can also be slower than a standard mortgage process.

+That means buyers who may qualify should get organized early.
+Have your documents ready.
+Know your target payment.
+Know which loan program you're likely to use.
 And make sure the real estate agent and lender both understand the assistance layer before you write offers.

 My take

-The potential assistance amount is large enough to move the needle in a very expensive housing market.
+For eligible LA County wildfire survivors, this looks like a serious program worth reviewing.
+The potential assistance amount is large enough to move the needle in a very expensive market.
 But big assistance numbers can also hide complicated terms.

 BM